qcif/cvmfs-setup-galaxy/README.md

 The `--help` option shows the usage information and  available options.

+#### Quiet

+The script normally outputs brief information indicating what it is doing.
+That output can be suppressed with the `--quiet` option.

+If the `--quiet` option is used, no output is produced unless an error occurs.
+Note: the scripts can take a minute or two to run.

 #### Verbose

-The `--verbose` option causes the setup process to print out what it is doing.
+The `--verbose` option causes the setup process to output extra information while it is running.

-Without the verbose option, the scripts will not produce any output, unless something went wrong.
-The scripts can take a minute or two to run.
+If both `--verbose` and `--quiet` are specified, the quiet option is ignored.

 ### Supported distributions